contao/docs/docs/manual/layout/site-structure/configure-pages.en.md

 ### Two-factor authentication

-{{< version-tag "4.8" >}} You can enforce two-factor authentication for all members (frontend) here.
+You can enforce two-factor authentication for all members (frontend) here.
 Select a page that visitors will be redirected to when they set up the two-factor authentication.

 ## Layout settings